 On Friday, May 23, 2025, the first symposium in France on the history of vehicle manufacturers in Lyon took place .
-The audience comprised 82 attendees interested in Lyon's heritage or industrial history, including knowledgeable enthusiasts, representatives from institutions, self-taught individuals, heirs, and experts on the extended family of vehicle manufacturers in the Lyon region.
+The audience comprised 82 attendees interested in Lyon's heritage or industrial history.
 A resounding success for a first edition...
+More information below.

 Check-in at the Mercure Château Perrache hotel, four-star, from 8:30 am, for the day.